jimfulton/zodb-jsonb-experiment/README.rst

   Reference objects are very hard to deal with when using JSON data.
-  They break simple JSON queries and they make data extraction functions a lot more complicated.
+  They break simple JSON queries and they make data extraction functions much more complicated.

   One of the open changes made to ``xpickle`` for this analysis was to disable this feature.
 Fortunately, none of the database records used in this analysis had cycles.
-In ZODB databases, object cycles typically cross persistent-object boundaries and are rare withing database records.
+In ZODB databases, object cycles typically cross persistent-object boundaries and are rare within database records.

-- Pickle supports references between persistent objects (accross database records.
+- Pickle supports references between persistent objects (across database records.
 These were represented in JSON as persistent-reference objects::